kasemir/org.csstudio.display.builder/Readme.md

 i.e. the `org.csstudio.opibuilder.*` code in
 https://github.com/ControlSystemStudio/cs-studio.

-Overall goal is providing the same functionality, read-compatibility with existing *.opi files, with the following improvements:
+Overall goal is to provide the same functionality, including read-compatibility with existing *.opi files and similar "look", but with the following improvements:

+ * Model loads in background threads.
+   Opening a new display will no longer result in user interface "freeze", even if the display takes some time to load because of embedded displays or accessing display files over http.
+ * Runtime handles PV updates and scripts in background threads, again lessening the likelyhood of user interface freezeups.
- * Separation of Model, Representation, Runtime and Editor
+ * Separation of Model, Representation, Runtime and Editor to facilitate long term maintainability.
  * Model without reference to SWT/GEF (color, dimensions, ..)
- * Model loads in background threads
+   to allow each to be developed and optimized in parallel.
- * Representation could be SWT, AWT, .., JavaFX, favoring the latter
+ * Representation could be SWT, AWT, .., JavaFX, favoring the latter because it currently promises best performance and long term Java support
- * Runtime independent of representation and editor
+ * Runtime independent of representation and editor.
- * Runtime handles PV updates and scripts in background threads.

 Dependencies